Professional Support Lawyer - Securitisation

-The financing practice is currently supported by a team of six PSLs who work alongside our fee- earning finance lawyers.
+The financing group is currently supported by a team of six PSLs who work alongside our fee- earning finance lawyers.
 Each PSL specialises in one or more of our core areas of finance practice.
-The financing practice also has a dedicated business development team, who work closely with the PSLs on client-facing content.
-Each PSL is attached to one of the financing groups, but all work across the financing practice as a whole.
+The financing group also has a dedicated business development team, who work closely with the PSLs on client-facing content.
+Each PSL works across the financing group as a whole.

-This opportunity for an additional PSL to join the financing team, which has arisen to replace an outgoing senior PSL, who covers both DCM and securitisations.
+This opportunity is for an additional PSL to join the financing team, which has arisen to replace an outgoing senior PSL, who covers both DCM and securitisations.
 We are seeking a PSL with expertise in securitisations who is able to work to support and develop the securitisations practice confidently and independently.
-The PSL will be the sole PSL for securitisation, but will work closely alongside the DCM PSL (a role for which we are currently also recruiting).
+The PSL will be the sole PSL for securitisation, but will work closely alongside the DCM PSL.
 Prior PSL experience and expertise is welcome, but is not essential.